 It is important to be clear about what GLP-1 therapy is and is not.

 It is not FDA-approved primary treatment for HS.
-Adalimumab remains the only FDA-approved biologic specifically for HS, and IL-17 inhibitors like secukinumab and bimekizumab are showing promising HS trial data.
+Adalimumab was the first FDA-approved biologic for HS.
+Secukinumab is also now FDA-approved for HS, and bimekizumab is in late-stage HS development.

 It is a clinically reasonable adjunct for HS patients who also meet weight management criteria.
 The decision is made by your clinician based on your overall medical picture, your current HS treatments, and your goals.